jankner/meta-report/report.md

 computations called meta-repa.
 The library is based on the Haskell library repa.

+This masters's thesis has an unusual structure.
+The main content is a research article that was published in Haskell Symposium 2013, and was co-written with my supervisor Josef Svenningsson.
+The first chapters are devoted to explaining some basic concepts that will be used in the article.
+The article itself makes up appendix A.

 ## Embedded Domain-Specific Languages

 A Domain-Specific Language (DSL) is a language that is focused on